neumino/neumino.github.io/movies.md

-### Batman: Soul of the Dragon
+### Outside the Wire
-*Released on 2021-01-12, vote average 7.6*
+*Released on 2021-01-15, vote average 6.5*

-Bruce Wayne faces a deadly menace from his past, with the help of three former classmates: world-renowned martial artists Richard Dragon, Ben Turner and Lady Shiva.
+In the near future, a drone pilot is sent into a deadly militarized zone and must work with an android officer to locate a doomsday device.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/eHCAgSuLog4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/iwYhA5YvdNc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>